David Alan Carter's

 More than half of the world's market capitalization lies outside the U.S. And while the U.S. is the engine that often drives much of the world, sometimes that engine sputters.
 When it does, capital flows out of the U.S. and into other markets.
 After all, money doesn't sleep.

-One easy solution to gaining international exposure would be to buy ACWI and be done with it.
-The iShares ETF tracks an index of large and midcap global stocks.
+One easy solution would be to buy the iShares global stock fund ACWI and be done with it.
 But since its inception in 2008, it has returned an average of 5.9% annually.
 That underperforms the U.S. market by 3% a year.

 One could try to pick and choose global assets; an emerging markets fund here, a European fund there.
 The problem is, even the best of these funds will go through patches that will clobber your portfolio.
 The emerging markets EEM, for example, lost -16.9% in the 6 years from 2011 to 2016, while the U.S. market was soaring (S&P 500 up 101.2%).
 All of this makes it tough for buy-and-hold investing.